Welcome, Guest. Please login or register.

 Generally speaking, backlinks are the votes on your site.
 This means that the more backlinks from quality sites you have, the higher your page rank will be.
 Page rank is Google's method for measuring how important and authoritative your site actually is.

 Backlinks also help users that visit other sites to find you.
-And they give search engine spiders (robots) trails to follow and index your pages.
+And they give replacement engine spiders (robots) trails to follow and index your pages.

 So the goal here is to get as many quality backlinks to your Creator Exhibit and to your product pages as possible.